-Liquor board approves gas station sales, says no to Sunday sales
+Liquor board grants gas station permits, rejects Sunday variances for others

-The liquor board decided in favor of granting package liquor licenses to five gas stations, but said “no way” to Sunday sales.
+The liquor board decided in favor of granting package liquor licenses to five gas stations, but did not grant variances to other businesses seeking to operate on Sundays.

-In December, the board approved a license for the sale of alcoholic beverages for this Peanuts store in Red Bay.
+In December, the board approved a license for the sale of alcoholic beverages for a Peanuts store in Red Bay.

 Businessman Robert Hamaty expressed concerns that this action would prompt every gas station to apply for its own license.